Lokikol/LokiLibrary/README.md

 LokiLibrary
 ===========

-My Java Library for Security, Internationalization and Logging
+My Java Library for Internationalization, Logging, Properties/Preferences and some other stuff

 Example for the main-Function, using the Library: